jemstedt/Baking/2021-11-07-First bread in new oven.md

----
-title: "First bread in the new oven"
+# First bread in the new oven
-excerpt: "And it was good"
-categories:
-  - Crafts
----

 ## Day 1: Feeding sourdough starter
 ### Feeding the starter during the evening day 1